You will study 120 credits per year of the course and the modules may include:

 For the latest version of the programme specifications for this course please see the following link:

-A typical offer is likely to be 2 x D at A level, or a Merit profile in a relevant BTEC National Diploma/Certificate, together with GCSE English at C or above.
+A typical offer is 2 X D at A level or a merit/merit profile in a BTEC Level 3 Diploma (was a National Certificate) / BTEC Level 3 Extended Diploma (was a National Diploma) qualification, alongside a number of GCSEs at C or above.

-The course structure actively supports claims for Accreditation of Prior Learning (APL) and Accreditation of Prior Experiential Learning (APEL).
+The course structure actively supports claims for Accreditation of Prior Certified Learning (APCL) and Accreditation of Prior Experiential Learning (APEL).

 If you would like to apply for any of the Leeds City College full-time Higher Education programmes for 2019 entry, (unless otherwise stated) please do so via UCAS at www.ucas.com

-The UCAS code for this course is L510 and the Leeds City College institution code is L21.
+The UCAS code for this course is L1M1 and the Leeds City College institution code is L21.

 If you wish to apply for one of our part-time Higher Education courses, please apply here